Certificate (and Citation) Programs

 - A specific leadership practicum to implement ideas from the preparatory course.

 Completion of the Citation will appear as a notation on the transcript.
-A handout that includes all academic and practical components that have been authorized for use toward this Citation is available at the Academic Services Counter and online.
+A handout that includes all academic and practical components that have been authorized for use toward this Citation is available online.